YBouquet/com-480-project-lesbigleux/README.md

 So we thought we would abstract the location of its events and focus on the links between countries and popular ceremonies.
 We can also consider grouping its countries by continent by giving them the same color.
 All the details of the visualization remain to be decided but here below are some sources of our inspiration.

 We can distinguish them in two classes:
 - Our general visualization consisting of the distribution of the films awarded at the ceremonies by country of production over a century.

-Main visualisation animated over a century
+The main visualisation animated over a century
   - Animated version of film-producing country map to ceremonies [here](https://66.media.tumblr.com/tumblr_m54xq7uZ6u1rudy45o1_1280.jpg)
   - Creation of layers : 1 by country you have the proportion by film categories and then the proportion by ceremonies.
 Flow by country captured in the color [here](https://twitter.com/cesifoti/status/600649485312761856/photo/1)
   - Country on the left, categories, flow to commun cinema space and then redistribution over ceremonies (yellow here) [here](https://www.behance.net/gallery/21476567/Data-Visualisation-Art-Direction-(Oscar-Huerta))

 - Our study on the evolution of the prize-winning categories by ceremony or country of production over time.
 The analysis by country aims to visualize potential changes within a country as a result of the tourism spin-offs of a film nomination.
 Ceremonial analysis focuses more on capturing general trends in the appeal of a particular film genre to the general public.

-Visualisation of film categories changes over a century by country:
   - Animated visualisation over time, the interest of the visualisation is that the countries order is changing depending on the detected cases evolution [here](https://www.instagram.com/p/B-Z2WEVoS7Y/)
-Visualisation of film categories change throughout time by ceremonies:
   - Simple animated diagram focusing on global film categories name or a one letting us add some secondary informations for a proportion of nomination for exemple [here](https://www.pinterest.fr/pin/281263939211265519/?d=t&mjt=login)

 We haven’t used any of these datasets before.

 ### 1.5 Sources
 [Article on touristic place from films/series](https://www.cafedeclic.com/article/13-endroits-devenus-tres-touristiques-grace-a-un-film-ou-une-serie/)

-[Article on Game of thrones statistics](https://geeko.lesoir.be/2019/04/06/10-chiffres-fous-sur-game-of-thrones/) [Data visualisation on Oscar prediction](https://towardsdatascience.com/predicting-the-oscars-with-data-viz-e5bb0fd01766) [Data visualisation on how to win an Oscar](http://blog.dasheroo.com/data-visualization-how-to-win-an-oscar/)
+[Article on Game of thrones statistics](https://geeko.lesoir.be/2019/04/06/10-chiffres-fous-sur-game-of-thrones/)

+[Data visualisation on Oscar prediction](https://towardsdatascience.com/predicting-the-oscars-with-data-viz-e5bb0fd01766)

+[Data visualisation on how to win an Oscar](http://blog.dasheroo.com/data-visualization-how-to-win-an-oscar/)

 ## Milestone 2 (Friday 1st May, 5pm)